Kat de Castro: Biography

-De Castro is one of the three children of former Vice President and ABS-CBN News anchor Noli de Castro and former ABS-CBN Current Affairs executive Arlene de Castro, who now heads Bayan Productions.
+De Castro is one of the three children of ABS-CBN News anchor and former Vice President Noli de Castro and former ABS-CBN Current Affairs executive Arlene de Castro, who now heads Bayan Productions.
 She was among the personalities who actively support the former Davao City Mayor and Philippine President Rodrigo Duterte's campaign during the 2016 Philippine presidential election.
 In fact, she is a co-organizer of the DU31: One Love, One Nation Thanksgiving Party held last June 4, 2016, at the Davao Crocodile Park.

 She was the former host of the travel show Trip na Trip and business magazine show Swak na Swak, both produced by Bayan Productions, their own production house, and aired on ABS-CBN.
 She was also a host for her father's own public affairs program Magandang Gabi, Bayan and a reporter for ABS-CBN News.

 De Castro finished Communication Arts degree at Miriam College.
+In 2020, de Castro received the La Porcellina Prize from Associazione Filippino-Italiana degli Allevatori di Suini in recognition of her achievement in broadcasting.